 “Where volunteers do want to donate I try to, whenever possible, ask our local coordinator or other members of the local community to decide for themselves what would be useful.
 In other words, the answer to what is best is best answered by the people in the community.”

 She goes on to point out that “the greatest aid to country regarding donations is usually to buy the items upon arrival, further stimulating the local economy.”

 So what about people who want to help out but can’t travel to do so?
-The question of what to send becomes even more significant because there is no way to really know if what you are donating is being used for the right purpose, since you are not there to witness it.
+The question of what to send becomes even more significant because there is no way to really know if what you are donating is being used for the right purpose.
 Sending supplies can be helpful, but keep in mind that it’s not always practical.
 Kimberly Haley-Coleman says she gets requests all the time from people wanting to donate large items like computers.
 The problem with this is that the cost of shipping to the recipient is often more expensive than the underlying value of the item.

 “Individuals with very good intentions sent supplies that were never delivered to the victims, and in fact created more trouble amidst the chaos for the aid workers on the ground.
 In cases like these, where there's an urgent need for assistance, monetary donations always are the best route.”